loro-dev/loro/docs/JsonSchema.md

     "type": "delete",
     "pos": number,
     "len": number,
-    "id_start": OpID
+    "start_id": OpID
 }
 ```

 `type`: `delete`.
 `pos`: the index of the deletion.
 The position is based on the Unicode code point length.
 `len`: the length of the text deleted.
-`id_start`: the string id of the beginning element deleted.
+`start_id`: the string id of the beginning element deleted.

 #### Mark